Range Angle Response

 | Custom

-Specify the layout of identical subarrays as Rectangular
+Specify the location of identical subarrays as Rectangular

-, use the Subarray positions (m) and Subarray normals parameters to place subarrays.
+, use the Subarray positions (m) parameters to place the subarrays. and Subarray normals.

 Dependencies

-Grid size - The size of the rectangular grid of the subarray
+Grid size — Dimensions of the rectangular grid of the pass subarray:q[<br>] [1,2] (default)

-Rectangular subarray grid size, specified as a single positive integer or as a 1 by 2 vector-string of positive integers.
+The grid size of a rectangular subarray is set as a single positive integer or as a 1 by 2 vector string of positive integers.

-If Grid size is an integer scalar, the array has an equal number of subarrays in each row and each column.
-If Grid size is a 1-by-2 vector of the form [NumberOfRows, NumberOfColumns]
+If Grid size is an integer scalar, then the array has an equal number of subarrays in each row and each column.
+If Grid size is a 1 by 2 vector of the form [numberOfRows, NumberOfColumns]

 , then the first entry is the number of subarrays in each column.
 The second entry is the number of subarrays in each row.
-A row is along the local y
+The row is located along the local y' axis, and the column is located along the local `z

 axis.
-The figure shows how you can reproduce a URA
+The figure shows how a 3-by-2 URA

 Dependencies